 Our list of what to do in Coolangatta – or just Cooly – includes many of the top Coolangatta activities.
 At the end of this Coolangatta travel guide, we offer helpful travel tips, like what Cooly hotel to stay at and where to eat along the Gold Coast.
 And, to help you better plan your trip, we also provide a Coolangatta map.

-Save, Pin or Bookmark this Gold Coast blog post so that you can use it while planning your trip to Australia!
+Save, Pin or Bookmark this Gold Coast Travel Guide to plan your trip to Australia!

 #1 Take Your Vitamin Sea